swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

   /// After executing `body`, this method rebinds memory back to the original
   /// `Element` type.
   ///
-  /// - Note: Only use this method to rebind the buffer's memory to a type
+  /// - Note: Only use this method to rebind the pointer's memory to a type `T`
-  ///   that is layout compatible with the currently bound `Element` type.
+  ///   that is layout equivalent with the `Element` type, or a type `T` that
+  ///   is an aggregate of `Element` instances, or a type `T` such that `Element`
+  ///   is an aggregate of `T` instances.
+As such, the stride of the
-  ///   The stride of the temporary type (`T`) may be an integer multiple
+  ///   temporary type (`T`) may be an integer multiple or a whole fraction
-  ///   or a whole fraction of `Element`'s stride.
+  ///   of `Element`'s stride.
   ///   To bind a region of memory to a type that does not match these
-  ///   requirements, convert the buffer to a raw buffer and use the
+  ///   requirements, convert the pointer to a raw buffer and use its
-  ///   `bindMemory(to:)` method.
+  ///   `withMemoryRebound(to:)` method.
   ///   If `T` and `Element` have different alignments, this buffer's
   ///   `baseAddress` must be aligned with the larger of the two alignments.
   ///
   /// - Parameters:
-  ///   - type: The type to temporarily bind the memory referenced by this
+  ///   - type: The type to temporarily bind the memory referenced by this pointer.
-  ///     buffer.
-The type `T` must be layout compatible
+  ///     This buffer's `baseAddress` must be correctly aligned for `type`.
-  ///     with the pointer's `Element` type.
   ///   - body: A closure that takes a  typed buffer to the
   ///     same memory as this buffer, only bound to type `T`.
 The buffer
   ///     parameter contains a number of complete instances of `T` based